SnehithRay/NewGame/README.md

 Added some logic to MapTile.intro_text() to allow enemies to block paths as well as barriers.
 If an enemy is blocking a direction, it supercedes a barrier description.
 Added check for enemies to World.check_north() and other directions.

-Added update_rooms() method to World class to allow enemies to be removed after they are defeated.
+Added update_rooms() method to World class to allow enemies to be removed after they are defeated and to allow enemies to be randomly spawned.